-How I get the idea of making this goodies?
+How did I get the idea of making these goodies?
 Well, long story short: we got adopted by a lovely big family even before we moved to Kansas City.
 This is one of the best things that can happen to you if you are stranger in a foreign country.
 Our new Grandma had been in Germany many many years ago and is still in love with this orangettes which she had eaten there.
-So I made them for her and yes they are all gone now, I just kept a handful of them because they sticked to my plate, where I put them to let the chocolate get firm.
-Lessons learned: let chocolate get dry on parchment paper.
+So I made them for her and yes they are all gone now, I just kept a handful of them because they stuck to my plate, where I put them to let the chocolate get firm.
+Lessons learned: let the chocolate get dry on parchment paper.

-280 g / 1 1/4 cups sugar
+- 270 g / 1⅓ cups sugar

-400 ml / 1 1/2 cups water and more for blanching
+- 355 ml / 1½ cups water and more for blanching

-200 g / 7 oz. semisweet or other dark chocolate
+- 200 g / 7 oz. semisweet or other dark chocolate

 - Add the blanched orange peel slices, make sure they are all covered with the syrup, if not add some water and sugar.
 Cover with a lit and let simmer for an hour.
 Stir occasionally.

-Remove the peels from the syrup and let cool on a rack or a baking sheet lined with parchment paper or kitchen paper towels.
+- Remove the peels from the syrup and let cool on a rack or a baking sheet lined with parchment paper or kitchen paper towels.
 Try to separate them.
-Then they are half way dried toss them in the sugar mixture, this prevents them to stick together.
+Then they are halfway dried toss them in the sugar mixture, this prevents them to stick together.

-Store in an airtight container.
+- Store in an airtight container.